We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Essential oils are concentrated plant extracts.
 They serve many medical purposes, from acting as a natural mosquito repellent to reducing back and neck pain.
-However, some people use them to support depression treatment.
+Some people use them to support depression treatment.

-They do not cure depression and people should not use an essential oil in place of prescribed medication.
+However, essential oils do not cure depression, and people should not use them in place of prescribed medication.

 In this article, we look at the possible uses of essential oils in treating depression.